muthaah/gads2020/Lab Translation/VirtualNetworks.md

   - View the firewall rules

 ## Task 2.
 Create an auto mode network with firewall rules
-  - Create an auto mode network with two VM instances
+  - Create an auto mode network with two VM instances.

+### Hint
+    Although not documented, it is always a good idea to start all your command line work by setting your current and active cloud project i.e init your project on cloudshell

+    ` gcloud config set project qwiklabs-gcp-04-8133a1a506b2 `

+  - Enter the below commands one after the other to create the Network and firewall rules

     ```
     	gcloud compute networks create mynetwork --project=qwiklabs-gcp-04-8133a1a506b2 --description=mynetwork --subnet-mode=auto --bgp-routing-mode=regional